kmendell/thinpi/README.md

 If you encounter any errors please open a issue and email getthinpi@gmail.com

+## Github Branch Tags

+Each Version of ThinPi will get its own branch or "tag"

+Any features in a development/testing phase will first be pushed to master then once stable will be pushed to the correct version tag

 ## Contributing

 Email: getthinpi@gmail.com to join the team and discuss certain changes or improvements